fuse-lang/fuse-lang.github.io/_docs/basics/07-tuples.md

 permalink: /docs/tuples/
 ---

 In Fuse a `Tuple` is a finite sequence of items, Tuples can be created using the tuple constructor or writing values inside of parantecies separated by commas.
+Once a tuple is created we can not change its values or number of items inside the said tuple.

 ```fuse
 const tuple: (number, number, number) = (1, 2, 3)